benoitj/blog.benoitj.ca/content/posts/lean-ux-fat-code.md

 At the time of writing this post, this puts me at the top 12 smallest sites on the 512kb club.

-<a id="orgffd519c"></a>
+<a id="orge1736b3"></a>

 {{< figure src="https://512kb.club/images/green-team.svg" alt="green banner from 512kb club for sites < 100kb" link="https://512kb.club" >}}

 ## Before / After {#before-after}

-{{< figure src="./lean-ux-fat-code-before.png" alt="picture showing the original version with large CSS" caption="Figure 1: Before" >}}
+{{< figure src="/ox-hugo/lean-ux-fat-code-before.png" alt="picture showing the original version with large CSS" caption="Figure 1: Before" >}}

 {{< figure src="/ox-hugo/lean-ux-fat-code-after.png" alt="picture showing after new css. minimal changes visible compared to before" caption="Figure 2: After" >}}

 ## Thoughts {#thoughts}

-I had fun trying to optimize as much as I could.
+Creating simple solutions is not necessarily easy, but is fun and rewarding.

+At the same time, you can do a lot with not much time.

-I wish this was also applied in the IT industry.
+I wish to inspire peers (especially in the IT industry).
 The web is bloat, but it's not better in backend code.

-Creating simple solutions is not necessarily easy.

-I wish there were more people motivated and driven by constantly improving their skills and their code.

 <!--more-->